Does home insurance cover wildfires? (2026)

 Does homeowners insurance cover wildfires in California?

 You may have trouble finding wildfire insurance in California.
-In most cases, you will have to pay extra to add fire insurance to your California policy, whether buying home or auto insurance (Learn More: Best Auto Insurance Companies in California).
+In most cases, you will have to pay extra to add fire insurance to your California policy, whether buying home or auto insurance.

 How much does insurance pay if a house burns down?

-Do you have to pay a mortgage if your house burns down?
+Do you still have to pay your mortgage if your house burns down?

 Yes, you must still pay your mortgage even if your home burns down.